Dirichlet Process Parsimonious Mixtures for clustering: Experiments

 \subsection{Experiments on real data}

 To confirm the results previously obtained on simulated data, we have conducted several experiments freely available real data sets: Iris, Old Faithful Geyser, Crabs and Diabetes whose characteristics are summarized in Table \ref{tab: used benchmarks}.
 We compare the proposed DPPM models to the PGMM models.
-We note that we have conducted several experiments on other data sets namely Trees, Wine, but for a lack of space, we choose to present the results for these four data sets.